 This could depend on whether or not a driver has prior knowledge of his or hers condition.
 If it is determined that there’s a history of uncontrolled seizures and knew one could occur while driving, those injured might be able to recover damages against the driver.
 On the other hand, they might not be considered at fault if there was no prior health condition causing the seizure.
 This is also true for any medical condition which could impact one’s ability to maintain control of your vehicle.
 For example, if the driver suffered a heart attack while driving investigators must decide if the driver have a history of heart issues or is it considered a sudden medical emergency.

-If you have a pre-existing medical condition, we urge you to have a serious discussion with your doctor on how it may affect your ability to drive.
+If you have a pre-existing medical condition, lawyer in Houston, TX, will urge you to have a serious discussion with your doctor on how it may affect your ability to drive.
 You do not want to put yourself and innocent people at risk.

 If you are injured in an accident, it is vital that you are aware of your legal rights.
 Do not hesitate to contact our accident attorneys for legal advice, especially if you feel that you may have been put at risk by an unsafe driver.